Into Nicaragua... It Sucked.

-Instead I was taken into a dark inspection booth and told to open all my pockets, tank bag, jacket and everything.
-All this process while someone else had my passport mind you.
+Instead I was taken into a dark inspection room and told to open all my pockets, tank bag, jacket and everything.
+All this process, while someone else had my passport.
 The policeman asked me to remove everything but pants and shirt, patted me down, checked every piece of paper, counted every nickel and bill in my wallet and went completely through my jacket including the armor pouches.
-He was determined to find something it seemed and watched my eyes continuously.
-He finally indicated to drop my riding pants to check for hidden stuff I guess but it was a bit weird.
+He was determined to find something it seemed, and watched my eyes continuously.
+He finally indicated to drop my riding pants to check for hidden stuff I guess, but it was a bit weird.
 He finally seemed satisfied, sort of, and indicated I could go.
-Man that was a first.
-What a weird ass experience.
+That was a first and very weird experience.
+I will admit to being chuffed that despite his thorough search of my gear, he had not discovered my emergency stash of US currency.

 The most disturbing thing about this border process is that your documents and passport are taken by officials and you don't see them again until other certain processes have occurred.
-It was a bit more disturbing than I liked.
+It was a bit more disturbing than I liked this particular time, because it felt like it could easily turn into a shakedown.
+It just didn't feel right.

 I'd been told that the borders of El Salvador and Nicaragua were corrupt and the officials and handlers worked hand in hand to run up costs for their pockets which definitely seems true.
 Welcome to Nicaragua folks.